RandomcodeDev/purpl-engine/README.md

 ___NOTE: In order to get the dependencies, you have to clone the repo with Git, otherwise you have to manually clone the individual repos into the `deps/` folder.___

 ### Coding style
-Adapt these guidelines to fit the circumstances: https://www.kernel.org/doc/html/latest/process/coding-style.html
+Adapt these guidelines to fit the circumstances: https://www.kernel.org/doc/html/latest/process/coding-style.html.
+Also see [`docs/style.md`](docs/style.md).

 ### API
-Seeing as I just restarted this whole project from scratch, there's _very_ little to document.
-However, as the engine gains more features, they will be documented in the `docs/` folder, as well as demonstrated and explained in the demo, which can be found in the `demo/` folder.
-It's also likely that I'll eventually figure out Doxygen.
+See the `docs/api*.md` files, and also look at the demo's code, as it has some useful comments.
+Also, I try my best to put explanatory comments stating what each bit of code does in the various functions, so look at those. `docs/design.md` goes over its design.